ottehoman/ottehoman/README.md

-- 👋 Hi, I’m @ottehoman
+- 👋 Hi, I’m @ottehoman :-)
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... stuff.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... python for dummies;
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... gadgets;
-- 📫 How to reach me ...
+- 📫 How to reach me ... phone, TXT, whatsapp, email, teams, you name it, I got it.

 <!---
 ottehoman/ottehoman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.